 In Uganda, the Institute was established in 1993 as an affiliate of Aga Khan Foundation and subsequently launched in 1996 by Princess Zahra and the First Lady Hon.
 Janet Museveni and has since benefited over 65,000 children and has supported over 100 schools and trained over 3,000 teachers.

-The 11 Graduates are from Jamati Cohort 4, who will now join other volunteers from previous cohorts in providing weekly Early Childhood Development interventions for Jamati children in Uganda and making a difference.
-A total of 40 Jamati caregivers have been trained over a 5-year period through this Program and more than 25 of these are currently engaged with Jamati ECD and 5 Volunteers are currently pursuing a Master’s Programme in ECD.
+The 11 graduates are from Jamati Cohort 4, who will now join other volunteers from previous cohorts in providing weekly early childhood development (ECD) interventions for Jamati children in Uganda and making a difference.
+A total of 40 Jamati caregivers have been trained over a five-year period through this programme and more than 25 of these are currently engaged with Jamati ECD and five volunteers are currently pursuing a Master’s degree in ECD.

 And we know that the story must go on.
 The dream will continue to unfold.
 And the work which all of you have been doing will continue to resonate in the thousands of lives you have touched and shaped - and in the lives of their children and grandchildren.”

-We wish to congratulate all the Eleven Graduates for this wonderful achievement!
-Their hard work, persistence and commitment have paid off as they now go into our community to provide quality early education and play a major role in the early development of children particularly as Jamatichildren start learning about faith and prayers and engage in various community activities.
+We wish to congratulate all 11 graduates for this wonderful achievement!
+Their hard work, persistence, and commitment have paid off as they now go into our community to provide quality early education and play a major role in the early development of children particularly as Jamati children start learning about faith and prayers and engage in various community activities.

-One of Mawlana Hazar Imam’s Diamond Jubilee goals - was - 100% access to Early Childhood Education for the global Jamat, ensuring that every Ismaili child born meets key developmental milestones during the critical stage of childhood.
-The Jamati ECD Centres are a holistic concept covering several aspects of child’s development including cognitive, moral, spiritual emotional, and social well-being and there are 9 Jamati ECD Centres in Uganda.
+One of Mawlana Hazar Imam’s Diamond Jubilee goals was 100% access to early childhood education for the global Jamat, ensuring that every Ismaili child born meets key developmental milestones during the critical stage of childhood.
+The Jamati ECD centres are a holistic concept covering several aspects of child’s development including cognitive, moral, spiritual emotional, and social well-being.
+There are nine Jamati ECD centres in Uganda.